devMunyi/devMunyi/README.md

 <h3 align="center">A Software Developer from Nairobi Kenya</h3>

 ### ABOUT ME
 As a <i>Multidisciplinary Software Developer</i>, I possess extensive hands-on experience in developing responsive, scalable, and high-performant applications in serving high traffic.
-Tech stack include JavaScript, jQuery, React, Redux, NextJs, NodeJs, Express, Ruby, Ruby on Rails, PHP, Laravel, PostgreSQL, MySQL, MongoDB and Docker.
+Tech stack include JavaScript, jQuery, React, Redux, NextJs, NodeJs, Express, Ruby, Ruby on Rails, PHP, Laravel, Java, PostgreSQL, MySQL, MongoDB and Docker.
 In addition to my technical skills, I also possess exceptional soft skills.
 These include time management, expectation handling, working under pressure to meet deadlines, great communication skills, fluency in English, the ability to acquire new technical skills in a short period, and remote collaboration through pair programming.

 Currently, I am sharpening my full-stack development skills at Microverse, an online coding school.
 I work collaboratively with peers from different parts of the world for eight hours a day.
 I am excited to collaborate on new projects and bring them to life.

 ##

 ## Educational Qualifications
-- I am currently undergoing Professional Full-Stack Software Development Training at Microverse.
+- In 2023, I obtained Professional Full-Stack Software Development Certification from Microverse Training Program.
-- I obtained a Bachelor's Degree in Mathematics & Computer Science in 2018.
+- In 2018, I obtained a Bachelor's Degree in Mathematics & Computer Science.
-- In 2018, I received Professional Leadership Training with distinction.
+- I underwent Professional Leadership Training with distinction, in 2018.
-- I completed Professional Computer Application Training with distinction in 2014.
+- I successfully completed Professional Computer Application Training with distinction, in 2014.

 &nbsp;